Your lungs work hard. Most adults take more than 20,000 breaths a day. But just how well your lungs do their job may be affected by the job you do.

 Secondhand smoke has been linked to lung cancer.
 It remains a threat to workers in cities where smoking hasn't been banned in public places.
 Casino workers also can find themselves in a cloud of smoke.

 No one's going to wear a respirator while serving martinis or dealing a blackjack game.
 Separating smokers from nonsmokers, cleaning the air, and ventilating buildings won't keep nonsmokers from being exposed.

-Some cleaning supplies, even so-called "green" or "natural" products, have harmful chemicals that have been associated with developing asthma.
+Some cleaning supplies, even so-called "green" or "natural" products, have harmful chemicals that have been linked with developing asthma.

-"Cleaners are reactive chemicals, meaning that they react with dirt and also with your lung tissues, so this is in some ways not surprising," Von Essen says.
+"Cleaners are reactive chemicals, meaning that they react with dirt and also with your lung tissues," Von Essen says.

 Some release volatile organic compounds, which can contribute to chronic respiratory problems and allergic reactions.
 Read labels and follow instructions.

 Consider using "simple cleaning agents like vinegar and water or baking soda," Von Essen says.
-And open windows and doors to keep the area well ventilated.
+Open windows and doors to keep the area well ventilated, too.